-a.
+g.
 Undergraduate Curriculum Committee

 i.
-The Undergraduate Curriculum Committee consists of the Dean of Arts and Sciences or their designee, who serves as chair; eight faculty (two from each of the four Divisions in Arts & Sciences) selected for two-year terms.
+The Undergraduate Curriculum Committee consists of the Vice Provost for Undergraduate Affairs or their designee, who serves as Chair, the Academic Deans or their designees, and one faculty member from each Academic School selected for two-year terms.
 Three undergraduate students will be elected by the procedures established by the Student Senate; and one graduate student will be elected by procedures established by the Graduate Student Association.

 ii.
 The Undergraduate Curriculum Committee oversees the undergraduate educational activities of the university.
-It reviews the educational and curricular activities of departments, programs, and other academic units contributing to the educational mission of the university, as well as academic rules and regulations, and makes recommendations for action to the Dean of Arts and Sciences, Provost, or Faculty Meeting, as appropriate.
+It reviews the educational and curricular activities of departments, programs, and other academic units contributing to the educational mission of the university, as well as academic rules and regulations, and makes recommendations for action to the Provost, Academic Dean, or Faculty Meeting, as appropriate.
 It is informed by the Provost of any proposed university action that might affect the educational mission, and advises the faculty on the merits of such action.